 - Photo EffectsHow to Make a Soft Light Photoshop Action to Create a Backlight EffectMarko Kožokar

-- Photography10 Best Photoshop Actions With Cool Art Effects for PortraitsMarie Gardiner
+- Photoshop Actions10 Best Photoshop Actions With Cool Art Effects for PortraitsMarie Gardiner

-- Photography15 Fab Fashion Photography Actions and Presets (for 2018)Marie Gardiner
+- Photoshop Actions15 Best Fashion Photography Actions and Presets for Photoshop and LightroomMarie Gardiner

 - Photoshop ActionsPhotoshop in 60 Seconds: How to Create a Vibrant Duotone ActionMelody Nieves